jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 That would imply that our Big Bang **happened within another universe**.
 This would then lead to more unanswered questions about that universe that can go on to infinity, since that universe could be within another universe, and so on.

-## A Big Bootup or Wakeup, Instead of a Material Big Bang
+## A Big Bootup or Wakeup Through Baryonic Acoustic Oscillations

 Instead of a material cause, Superphysics asserts a **metaphysical cause**.